Titterstone Clee Hill: History, quarrying and land usage

 Near the summit trig point are the remains of a Bronze Age cairn, dating back about 4,000 years.
 This suggests the summit was once used as a ceremonial site.
 Although quarrying has partly damaged it, the Iron Age hill fort on Titterstone Clee, surrounded by large earthworks, has survived better than the fort on Brown Clee.
 The fort walls are unusual as they are built from stone blocks rather than earth banks.

 Clee Hill is one of the few hills or mountains marked on the Hereford Mappa Mundi, a 13th-century map of the world kept at Hereford Cathedral.

 During the medieval period, ironstone was mined, and later coal was worked, often by means of bell pits—small mine shafts, one of which has since filled with water to form a lake.
 Over time, many quarries were opened on Titterstone Clee to extract dolerite.
 All but one quarry, on Clee Hill, are now closed.
-The largest have cliffs dropping up to 100 feet (30 m).
+The largest have cliffs dropping up to 100 ft.

 Before the Second World War, the area was considered industrial because of the scale of quarrying and related work.
 Men travelled from towns such as Bridgnorth and Ludlow to work in the quarries.
 The villages of Bedlam and Dhustone were built specifically to house quarry workers.
 Today, remains of quarry buildings lie scattered across the hill, reminders of an industry that once employed more than 2,000 people.
 A disused narrow gauge railway incline can still be seen, along with a large concrete structure where wagons were loaded with stone, next to the current car park.
 On the slopes above Cleehill village, a standard gauge incline once carried stone away by rail; it remained in use until the early 1960s.
 On a smaller scale, the quarries have also been worked for coal, fireclay and limestone.

 In the early 20th century, a further large quarry, the Magpie Quarry, was opened on the eastern side of Clee Hill.
 An aerial ropeway was built to carry stone down to the railway at Detton Ford.
 The concrete bases for the pylons that once supported the ropeway can still be seen near the summit, close to the modern track leading to the radar domes.